-- C) Disarm the metronome.
-Since we do not need to record our vocals "in time" to instrument tracks, the metronome might be a distraction to students. - D) Rewind the cursor to the beginning of the timeline before recording. - E) Start recording by hitting the "master record button" (or "R" key).
+E. Start recording by hitting the "master record button" (or "R" key). highlighted in red in the transport image above.
 The first speaker should begin speaking.
 The cursor will move down the timeline and waveforms of the recorded speech will appear.
 To edit, re-record, or finish the audio, stop the recording by hitting "R" or the "space bar."
 If a mistake has been made, select the area that needs to be rerecorded with your cursor and hit the master record button.
 Don't forget to wear headphones to hear what is being recorded!